threefoldtech/tfgrid-sdk-go/rmb-sdk-go/peer/README.md

 directly.
 It does this by building a special handler that routes the received responses directly to the caller but this is completely abstract to the caller.

-## Fuctionality
+## Functionality

 The peer implements the full rmb protocol include:

 - Connecting/Authenticating to relay
 - Building an RMB envelope
   - The envelope type is generated from the types.proto file which is a copy from the one defined by RMB.
 - Sign the envelope
 - Send the messages to the relay.
 - Received and verify received envelopes